“Oh my God! It was awful! The dead things. The abyss. Crawling out … rat-like things, with fangs and claws …”

 Despite her scepticism, she could see her explanation had struck a chord with Dylan.
 He nodded excitedly and placed his hand on the page.

-“Here, let me try.
-If this doesn’t work, we’ll go back to the university and do research.
-I’ll get in touch with the best brains in the world and we’ll get him back.
+“Here,” she said, “let me try.
+If this doesn’t work, we’ll go back to the university and research everything we can on that monster.
+I’ll get in touch with the best brains in the world and we’ll get Kane back.
 You have my word, Dylan.
 Even if it means travelling to that hell dimension and dragging him out ourselves.”

 She took his place at the altar and placed her hand on the picture.
 Setting aside her doubts, she concentrated her thoughts on Kane’s face, on his muscular shoulders, on their kiss and the feel of his fireman’s body pressed against hers; bringing all her memory and will to bear.
 Kane’s soft lips, his slightly sour breath, the heat of his arms burning through her top – all the passion she’d ever felt in her life, focused on one moment, on one man.

-“I can’t feel anything,” she said – and then something hard struck the back of her head.
+“I can’t feel anything,” she said – and then something hard struck her behind her right ear.
 She fell sideways and crumpled to the ground.

 Peering up, dazed and confused, she saw Dylan standing over her holding one of the black urns in both hands.